 Missa inte att anmäla ditt barn till Svenska skolan i Vancouver för läsåret 2021-2022!
-Anmälan sker via Surveymonkey, och du hittar mer information om processen på vår speciella sida med information för antagningen.
+Anmälan sker via Google Forms, och du hittar mer information om processen på vår speciella sida med information för antagningen.

 Skolans styrelse kommer att sammanträda i början av året för att bestämma detaljerna för antagningsprocessen för skolåret 2020-2021.